Prairie Hills Girl Scout Council

 Prairie Hills' vision is one of valuing individual uniqueness while creating an environment which fosters diversity.

-Thank you to our sponsor Automate Systems, manufacturers of industrial traffic lights who kindly assist with this archive site.
+Thank you to our sponsor Automate Systems, manufacturers of industrial traffic lights and The People's Gym who kindly assist with this archive site.

 |Daisy Girl Scouts||age 5-6||125|